RIAPS/riaps.github.io/tutorials/groups.md

 To start a consensus voting process, any group member can request a vote using either **requestVote** or **requestVote_pyobj** with a topic.
 This message will be forwarded to the group leader.
 By default the voting is a majority vote, but a consensus vote can be requested by adding 'Poll.CONSENSUS' in the requestVote call.
 For time sensitive votes, a 'timeout' value can be provided with this request.
-A a generated id string identifier will be returned on successful requests.
+A generated id string identifier will be returned for successful requests.

 Syntax:
 ```